-SolarCity advisor Lazard made mistake in deal with Tesla
+SolarCity adviser Lazard made mistake in Tesla deal analysis

 An analysis by Lazard for SolarCity that indicated an equity value of between $14.75 and $34.00 per share was wrong because it double-counted some of the company's projected indebtedness, according to Tesla's filing with the U.S. Securities and Exchange Commission.

+This was the result of a computational error "in certain SolarCity spreadsheets setting forth SolarCity’s financial information that Lazard used in its discounted cash flow valuation analyses," according to the filing.

+The error was not included in the valuation analysis performed by Tesla and its financial adviser, Evercore Partners Inc (EVR.N), the filing said.

-After identifying the computational error on Aug.
-18, more than two weeks after the signing of the deal, Lazard realized the valuation range based on its discounted cash flow model was $18.75 to $37.75 per share.
+After becoming aware of the mistake on Aug.
+18, more than two weeks after the signing of the deal, Lazard realized the accurate valuation range was $18.75 to $37.75 per share.

 SolarCity and Tesla agreed however that the error would not change their view of the deal, according to the filing.
-The purchase price, to be paid for with Tesla stock, equated to $25.37 per share.
+The purchase price, to be paid with Tesla stock, equated to $25.37 per share.

-Lazard and SolarCity representatives offered no immediate comment.
-A Tesla spokesperson declined to comment.
+Lazard, SolarCity and Tesla declined to comment.

 Lazard ranks No. 10 in the Thomson Reuters Americas M&A league table so far this year, down two spots on where it was last year.

-This is not the first time that a major investment bank made a miscalculation on a big deal.
-An erroneous share count in the leveraged buyout of Tibco Software in 2014 by its financial advisor, Goldman Sachs Group Inc, led to a Tibco shareholder lawsuit that was settled earlier this year.
+This is not the first time a major investment bank has made a miscalculation on a big deal.
+An erroneous share count in the leveraged buyout of Tibco Software in 2014 by its financial adviser, Goldman Sachs Group Inc (GS.N), led to a Tibco shareholder lawsuit that was settled earlier this year.

 Goldman discovered it had overstated the number of Tibco's fully diluted shares only after the company agreed to sell itself to private equity firm Vista Equity.